National Socialist Movement (United States): James Hart Stern

 On February 28, 2019, the Associated Press reported that, according to Michigan corporate records, Schoep had been replaced as director and president of the National Socialist Movement in January by James Hart Stern, a Black civil rights activist.

 In 2014, Stern and Schoep became friends when Schoep called Stern to ask about his connection to Edgar Ray Killen, the head of the Klan chapter that Stern dissolved.
 (Note: Stern met Klan leader Edgar Ray Killen in prison while Stern was serving a 5-year sentence for wire fraud and the two shared a cell.
 Before he died, Killen gave Stern power of attorney and land rights, which Stern utilized to dissolve the Klan chapter.)
 When Stern learned that Schoep was a white supremacist, he arranged for a meeting between the two men.
 They engaged in debates about the Holocaust, the swastika, White nationalism, and the fate of the National Socialist Movement, with Stern attempting to change Schoep's mind.
 He could not do that, but in 2019, Schoep came to him and asked for his advice concerning the group's legal problems.
 Schoep had wanted to leave the NSM because he feared the legal repercussions of their involvement in the Unite the Right rally.
 Stern then encouraged Schoep to turn control of the NSM over to him, and Schoep agreed.

-Stern filed documents with a Federal court in Virginia, asking that it issue a judgment against the group before one of the pending Charlottesville-related lawsuits went to trial, but because the law does not allow a corporation to be its own attorney, Stern looked for outside counsel to re-file the papers.
+Stern filed documents with a federal court in Virginia, asking that it issue a judgment against the group before one of the pending Charlottesville-related lawsuits went to trial, but because the law does not allow a corporation to be its own attorney, Stern looked for outside counsel to re-file the papers.

 Stern originally did not plan to dissolve the movement, in order to prevent any of its former members from reincorporating it, but he planned to use his position to undermine the group.
-He wanted to turn the groups website into a website for Holocaust education, took credit for Schoep's decision to replace the swastika with the Odal SS-rune as the group's symbol, and said that he would be meeting with Schoep to sign a proclamation in which the movement would disavow white supremacy.
+He wanted to turn the group's website into a website for Holocaust education, took credit for Schoep's decision to replace the swastika with the Odal SS-rune as the group's symbol, and said that he would be meeting with Schoep to sign a proclamation in which the movement would disavow white supremacy.

 The group's former community outreach director, Matthew Heimbach, who had been kicked out of the NSM because his economic views were seen as "too left-wing", stated that the NSM resisted Schoep's reforms because, in his eyes, they wanted it to be a "politically impotent white supremacist gang."
 Heimbach estimated that the group had 40 dues-paying members as of 2018.
 In a video posted on his blog, Stern took credit for "eradicating" the National Socialist Movement.